negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 that determines the choice between which function in the function list (or dictionary) to call.
 Each of the functions in the function list returns a dictionary of inputs and a dictionary of outputs when called.
-An example search space using subsitution modules, among others, can be found in deep_architect/misc/.

 .. code:: python